MP Estate Planning UK

 Why Having a Will is Crucial

-• Minimise the tax burden on your heirs by taking advantage of available exemptions under Greek law.
+• Minimise the tax burden on your heirs by taking advantage of available Greek exemptions, such as the primary residence exemption.

-• Avoid potential disputes among your beneficiaries by clearly outlining your intentions.
+• Avoid potential disputes among beneficiaries by clearly outlining your intentions under a legal framework the Greek courts will recognise.

 Legal Requirements for a Valid Will